Curriculum-Vitae-AI/.github/profile/README.md

 For this organization's repositories we have some code standards that we need to follow, they are listed below:

-- ALL commits should follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) standards, if not followed your PR will be automatically closed;
+- ALL commits must follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) standards, if not followed your PR will be automatically closed;
 - The _main_ branch is used for deployments, so to commit changes on it you are going to need to open a pull request;